ilanaandrev/MCTS-2048/README.md

 # Monte Carlo Tree Search for 2048
 ## General Description
 This is a MCTS AI implementation in order to play 2048.
 Includes a basic 2048 logic.
 Implementations of MCTS and 2048 Game are not optimal, this is a proof of concept project that is not funded.
-This was done as a Winter Break 2017 project as a MS-CSE students at UCSD with emphasis in AI/ML (more info about author on bottom).
+This was done as a Winter Break 2017 project as a MS-CSE student at UCSD with emphasis in AI/ML (more info about author on bottom).

 2048 has been shown to be NP-HARD.